 Veteran drummer Tarass Kuzmenko performing with Holy Lamb at the Baltic Prog Fest 2009.

 In May 2008 the band commenced rehearsals with Edvards Percevs, a young drummer with two local goth/black metal bands, but to no avail.
 A few months later, an accidental meeting with Jānis Burmeisters, a 23-year old drummer of almost incredible ability with the excellent Latvian post-rock band Tesa, finally concluded the lengthy search for the perfect percussionist.
 More unexpected news was yet to come: that change brought its long-time guitarist Uldis Ēlerts back to the band!
 With the new line-up, in December 2008 the band recorded a single with Tālis Timrots who had co-produced ‘Beneath the Skin’ and Holy Lamb’s debut.
 In January 2009, Holy Lamb opened for the US guitarist/singer Richie Kotzen in Riga, and played a few more local and international gigs in the following months, including the third Baltic Prog Fest in Lithuania (with Tarass again!).
-The end of 2009, however, saw yet another personnel change: bassist Qba realised he'd finally had enough, so his duties in the band were transferred to Aigars.
-There's a whole lot of truth in 'less is more'...
+The end of 2009, however, saw yet another personnel change: bassist Qba realised he had finally had enough, so Aigars took over his duties in the band.